google/ExoPlayer/README.md

 ## Current status

-AndroidX Media is in currently in alpha and we welcome your feedback via the [issue tracker][].
+AndroidX Media is currently in alpha and we welcome your feedback via the [issue tracker][].
 Please consult the [release notes][] for more details about the alpha release.